ARE REGISTRATIONS CANCELLABLE OR TRANSFERABLE TO ANOTHER INDIVIDUAL?

 HOW MUCH WALKING DO I NEED TO BE PREPARED FOR?

-Most activities will include walking so participants will be walking approximately 2-3 miles per day.
+Most activities will include walking, so participants will be walking approximately 2-3 miles per day.
 We would recommend wearing comfortable shoes or sneakers each day.
-Most walks will be lightly to moderately strenuous and there will be breaks throughout the day as you travel to and from sites.
+Most walks will be light to moderately strenuous, and there will be daily breaks as you travel to and from sites.
 Please keep in mind that walks can typically include steps and uneven terrain.
+Some sites could be difficult to fully experience if there are physical disabilities with walking long distances or problems with uneven terrain.

 HOW SAFE IS TRAVELING TO ISRAEL?